Finance (MSc) 2017 entry

-If you are looking to start this programme in 2017, you can find information about 2017 entry on the 2017 Finance MSc page.
+If you started this programme in 2016, you can find information about 2016 entry on the 2016 Finance MSc page.
 Information about all programmes from previous years of entry can be found in our archive.

 - In the 2014 UK Research Excellence Framework exercise, the School was ranked joint tenth in the UK and second in Scotland on the basis of the quality of its research publications, with over 80% of the research publications being classified as internationally excellent or world-leading.